SauceMcFloss/F.R.E.D./System_Architecture.md

 We will meet every Tuesday and Thursday for two hours between 4 PM to 6 PM in order to ensure people are obtaining the hardware they are assigned to get as well as the classes they are supposed to design.
 # Security
+Because we are only producing one prototype, security features likely won't be necessary for this project.
+However, in the event that we do want to produce this program for other RC Cars to run on, we will likely need to implement some measure of security so that the RC car cannot be intercepted and controlled by another signal.

 # Performance